soatok/mastodon-e2ee-specification/components/secret-keys/key-export.md

 3. This proposal is for the fediverse, which is emphatically against centralization.
 Appealing to governments is not a goal.
 Appealing to corporations that have a vested interest in selling to governments is not a goal.
 4. The less attack surface we expose, the easier it is to verify the security of an implementation.

+### Why Argon2 and not PBKDF2?

+PASERK `k4.local-pw` uses Argon2id rather than PBKDF2.

+While it's true that [PBKDF2 is easier in JavaScript than Argon2](https://soatok.blog/2022/12/29/what-we-do-in-the-etc-shadow-cryptography-with-passwords/), we aren't building a product to be sold nor a service to subscribe to.